-In all three countries, monitoring and evaluation partners are responsible for system development, maintenance, and upgrades.
-They are also responsible for calculating and reporting the national AGYW_PREV indicator, which quantifies the number of adolescent girls and young women who have completed at least the primary package of DREAMS services within the past six months at Q2, or 12 months at Q4, to Data for Accountability, Transparency and Impact Monitoring (DATIM) semi-annually.
+In all three countries, monitoring and evaluation partners lead system development and are responsible for maintenance and system upgrades.
+They are also responsible for calculating and reporting the national AGYW_PREV indicator, which tracks HIV prevalence among adolescent girls and young women, to Data for Accountability, Transparency and Impact Monitoring (DATIM) semi-annually.
 This is the main DREAMS indicator collected from all countries.
-It is a composite indicator, requiring various data elements and a standard definition across partners for consistency and accuracy.
+It is a composite indicator, requiring various data elements and a standard definition across partners for consistent and accurate calculation.